wso2/docs-is/en/docs/setup/installing-as-a-windows-service.md

 ### Setting up CARBON_HOME

 Extract the Carbon-based product that you want to run as a Windows service, and then set the Windows environment variable ` CARBON_HOME ` to the extracted product directory location.
-For example, if you want to run IS 5.1.0 or  IS 5.3.0 as a Windows service, you would set `         CARBON_HOME        ` to the extracted `         wso2is-5.1.0        ` or
+For example, if you want to run IS 5.9.0 as a Windows service, you would set ` CARBON_HOME ` to the extracted ` wso2is-5.9.0 ` directory.
-`         wso2is-5.3.0        ` directory.

 ![Edit System Variable window](../../assets/img/setup/edit-system-variable-window.png)